McCord Stewart Museum: Collection

-Ethnology and Archaeology
+Indigenous Cultures

-This collection of 15,800 objects documents many aspects of the ways of life, arts, cultures and traditions of the Aboriginal Canadians.
+This collection of more than 16,000 objects that documents many aspects of the ways of life, arts, cultures and traditions of the Indigenous Cultures in Quebec.
 It also includes a number of objects from communities living in Alaska and the northern United States.

-In this collection, there are more than 7,300 historical aboriginal objects, dating from the early 1800s to 1945 (clothing, accessories, headgear, domestic tools, baskets, hunting weaponry, etc.) and more than 8,500 archaeological objects dating from about 10,000 years ago to the 16th century (stone tools, potsherds).
+In this collection, there are more than 7,300 historical indigenous objects, dating from the early 1800s to 1945 (clothing, accessories, headgear, domestic tools, baskets, hunting weaponry, etc.) and more than 8,500 archaeological objects dating from about 10,000 years ago to the 16th century (stone tools, potsherds).

-Costume and Textiles
+Dress, Fashion and Textiles

-This collection of 18,845 objects consists of women's dresses, parasols, hats, fans and footwear, many created by some of Montreal's greatest 20th century designers.
+This collection of 27,000 garments and accessories consists of women's dresses, parasols, hats, fans and footwear, many created by some of Montreal's greatest 20th century designers.
 The menswear in the collection includes suits, coats and accessories.
 There is also an important selection of embroidered samplers, quilts and other textiles, including North America's oldest known patchwork quilt (1726).

+Photography

+This collection of more than 2,15 million images consists vintage Canadian photographs including prints and glass negatives, stereograms, composites, painted photographs, daguerreotypes and other types of early photographic processes, family albums, vernacular photographs, documentary photographs, artist portfolios, cameras and photographic equipment from 1840 to the present day.

 Notman Photographic Archives

-This collection includes 1,300,000 photographs and various items of early photographic equipment and accessories.
+This collection includes 400,000 photographs and various items of early photographic equipment and accessories.
 It provides a visual history of Montreal and Canada from the 1840s to the present.

-The collection contains the William Notman & Son Photographic Studio fond constituting more than 600,000 photographic images (including 200,000 glass negatives) dating mostly from 1840 to 1935.
+The collection contains the William Notman & Son Photographic Studio fond constituting more than 400,000 photographic images (including 200,000 glass negatives) dating mostly from 1840 to 1935.
 The collection also includes approximately 700,000 images taken by other photographers.

-Paintings, Prints and Drawings
+Documentary Art

-This collection of 69,000 iconographical pieces illustrates the personalities, places and events that made the history of Montreal, Quebec and Canada, from the 18th to the 21st centuries.
+This collection of 92,000 iconographical pieces illustrates the personalities, places and events that made the history of Montreal, Quebec and Canada, from the 18th to the 21st centuries.

 It includes paintings (oils, acrylics and watercolours, mostly from the 19th century), miniatures, silhouettes, prints (maps, plans, portraits, mostly from 1751 to 1900) and caricatures from the 19th, 20th and 21st centuries (John Collins, Serge Chapleau and Terry Mosher alias Aislin).

-Decorative Arts
+Material Culture

-The 38,900 objects included in this collection documents the material environment within which Montrealers, Quebeckers and Canadians lived in past centuries.
+The 18,860 objects included in this collection documents the material environment within which Montrealers, Quebeckers and Canadians lived in past centuries.

 This collection consists of furniture, glassware, ceramics, ironware, sculpture, hunting equipment, sports equipment, items of folk art and a major collection of 19th century toys.